henriquew3c/Ambev.DeveloperEvaluation/README.md

 Database:
 - **EF Core**: Entity Framework Core, a lightweight, extensible, and cross-platform version of Entity Framework, used for data access and object-relational mapping.
   - Git: https://github.com/dotnet/efcore

+## Instructions for use

+1) Run docker compose to iniciate the conteiners
+2) Run the command update-database to create tables in database.
+If it doesn't work look the appsettings conection string.
+By default the port postgresql 5432 is exposed.
+3) Use swagger (or another toool) to create your user.
+Post to /api/Users.
+4) Use swagger to get jwt token via auth endpoint.
+The JWT token is necessary to access the restricted endpoints.